You want smart political talk without the meltdowns?

 And I do put more faith in him.

-That's that's the leadership's problem.
+That's the leadership's problem.

 The people that they needed to build trust with, they ignored for three weeks.